TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 After rebuilding the docker image, with an uncorrupted nsjail, the code dies, proving this code is still wrong.\
 But since it works without nsjail, I knew we are close to solving this.

-## reinventing stdlibs - checkpoint Q&A
+## Reinventing stdlibs - checkpoint Q&A

 Q - How did the nsjail corrupt?\
 A - This shouldn't be here at the Q&A but, and because, I don't know actually :sob:

+Q - How long did it took you to type all those functions?\
+A - idk 12 hours :skull:\
+I sat in front of my computer for 4 hours straight typing and debugging, and then I went to have a dinner break and then continue typing for another 8 hoursz

 ## One step away

 Now we can actually pinpoint the only barrier to be a syscall violation to nsjail.

 After looking around the code, the only direct syscalls are `syscall 0 (write)`, `syscall 1 (read)`, and `syscall 231 (exit_group)`.\
-These 3 syscalls are permitted by nsjail `"--seccomp_string", "ALLOW { read, write, close, execve, exit_group } DEFAULT KILL_PROCESS",`\
+These 3 syscalls are permitted by nsjail `"--seccomp_string", "ALLOW { read, write, close, execve, exit_group } DEFAULT KILL_PROCESS",`

-After wasting 3 hours, I found out how stupid I am.\
+After wasting 3 hours, I found out how stupid I am.

 In the program entry point, there is